European Foundation

 Content of measure

-An ad hoc agreement is traditionally concluded between trade unions and the employer in case the company would have to dismiss a large number of employers either due to financial constraints or because of technological developments.
+An ad hoc agreement is traditionally concluded between trade unions and the employer in case the company would have to dismiss a large number of employees either due to financial constraints or because of technological developments.
 While representation through a trade union is optional for an employee, electing a works council is mandatory for each organisation employing over 15 people.
 The labour code specifies the works council as a mandatory negotiation partner for an organisation that is considering collective redundancy, whereas the negotiation must cover – among others – some means of mitigating the consequences.
 The aim of these ad hoc agreements is to reduce the negative consequences of mass dismissal on the labour market.
 This measure can be set up by companies that wish to go beyond the statutory agreements between employees and employers.
 There are a number of possible tools which companies can use to help employees' transition, particularly in cases of collective redundancies.
 These include:

 • Establishing an intranet that effectively works as a career portal;